 Whatever your tastes are, you are sure to find a place with lovely sand, clear blue waters, water wildlife, and some of the most stunning scenery you have seen in your life.

-Thanks for reading!
-Let me know in the comments below which beaches you have been to any.
-Or, if you have not been to Okinawa, your favourite beach?
+Thanks for reading.
+Let me know in the comments below your favourite beaches in Okinawa if you have been to any.
+Or, if you have not been to Okinawa, your favourite beach anywhere in the world.